kannans89/RustRepo/08_Strings/08_Strings.md

 `Tutorials Point`

 ## Illustration :Type Casting- Number to String

-The following example ilustrates converting a number to a string object
+The following example illustrates converting a number to a string object

 ```rust
 fn main(){